-All assignments must be submitted online via the Assignment Drop-box in the relevant eLearning site for your subject.
-Instructions on how to submit your assessment online are available on each eLearning site.
-The time and date of submission as recorded on the eLearning site will be taken as the official (final) record of submission.
+All assignments must be submitted online via the Assignment Dropbox on the relevant LMS site for your subject.
+Instructions on how to submit your assessment online are available on each LMS site.
+The time and date of submission as recorded on the LMS site will be taken as the official (final) record of submission.
 Please allow plenty of time to upload your assignment.

-If you experience difficulties submitting your assignment electronically, please contact the eLearning Administrator on 02 9351 0328 prior to the submission deadline or your paper may be marked as late and marking penalties applied.
+If you experience difficulties submitting your assignment electronically, please contact the eLearning/LMS Administrator on 02 9351 0328 prior to the submission deadline or your paper may be marked as late and marking penalties applied.